Yazmin30-bot/readme-generator/Develop/Readme.md

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at y.
+  If you have any questions about the repo, open an issue or contact me directly at ytip30@gmail.com.
-  You can find more of my work at [y](https://github.com/y/).
+  You can find more of my work at [Yazmin30-bot](https://github.com/Yazmin30-bot/).